shawngraham/hist3907o/workbook/docs/module-2/Exercises.md

 Experiment with the `sed` command.
 Google `sed patterns`.
 Can you improve the pattern to make the resulting files more useful for you?

+A student in the open access version of the course, Lee Mordechai, suggests the following script (which Windows users can run in Git Bash)

+`awk '/identifier/{"F"++i;}{print > "newoutput"i".txt";}' output.txt`

+where 'identifier' is the keyword where you want the split to occur.

+There are many different ways of getting the job done; be prepared to explore and tinker!
+In the end, sometimes, the best solution is the one that works, however cludgy it might seem.

 # Exercise 4: Tracking the ephemeral web

 Nothing lasts for ever on the internet.
 By some measures, for some kinds of content, the half-life is on the order of *hours*.
 In this exercise, I want you to [read this post](http://www.anonymousswisscollector.com/2015/10/saving-info-and-your-skin-on-the-ephemeral-internet-a-how-to-for-researchers.html) from Donna Yates of the _[Trafficking Culture](http://traffickingculture.org)_ project at the University of Glasgow.
 Consider her workflow, and develop your own workflow for preserving copies of what you find in the course of your research.
 You might wish to investigate [BibDesk](http://bibdesk.sourceforge.net/) or [Zotero](https://www.zotero.org/).
 Then, in the narrative of your work for me in this class (ie, on your blog or similar) describe your research interests and the ways in which your materials might prove ephemeral online.
 Describe your workflow for dealing with this problem (that is, show you understand how your chosen tools/flow work).
 Integrate what you have already learned in modules 1 & 2.